Apply for a grant

 The grant application process

-There is only one round of grant funding each year and a call for proposals is made in the journal 'Nature'.
+There is only one round of grant funding each year and a call for proposals is made in the journal 'Nature' and through our network of professional members throughout the world.
 Anyone interested in applying for a CGD research grant has to first complete a preliminary application.
 This gives details of the proposed work, its relevance to CGD and approximate costings for the work.
-These preliminary applications are reviewed by members of our medical panel and three lay reviewers from our Trustee board who rate the applications according to relevance to the charity’s research strategy and whether the science is likely to lead to benefit for the CGD community.
+These preliminary applications are reviewed by members of our medical panel and lay reviewers from our Trustee board who rate the applications according to relevance to the charity’s research strategy and whether the science is likely to lead to benefit for the CGD community.
 At this stage approximately 30-50% of the applications are rejected.
 Successful applicants are then asked to submit a full application.

 How we decide on funding